 I stepped back into the dark brown muck and leaned on the tree behind me to get a better photo of the anaconda slithering in my direction.
-I was motionless for a mere two seconds when Ericson Pinedo, our local naturalist, jerked me back by my arm and quickly snatched the hat from my head.
+I was motionless for a mere two seconds when Ericson Pinedo, our local naturalist on the Delfin Amazon Cruise, jerked me back by my arm and quickly snatched the hat from my head.
 It was covered with tiny deadly black ants.

 Since pre-Colombian times, the Amazon has been the source of intrigue for outsiders, from daydreams of riverboat adventures to nightmares of shrunken heads.
 The largest river by volume, the Amazon is often considered the most dangerous river in the world.
 My small eco-friendly cruise ship meandered the waterway during the rainy season, quietly gliding through the tributaries and rainforests that are home to an incredible collection of flora, fauna…and unexpected adventure.